 - Compensation for personal injury.

 As explained in the website of the law firm Greenway Law, LLC, Chapter 7 bankruptcy is the quickest way for a debtor to gain relief from his/her debts and begin the process of rebuilding his/her credit.
-A Cincinnati bankruptcy lawyer, likewise, says that Chapter 7 bankruptcy offers the near-total liquidation of all debts that an individual may hold, giving those who pursue this option the ability to start their financial life anew.
+Chapter 7 bankruptcy offers the near-total liquidation of all debts that an individual may hold, giving those who pursue this option the ability to start their financial life anew.
 However, not everyone may qualify for this chapter due to the conditions set in 2005 by the Bankruptcy Abuse Prevention and Consumer Protection Act.
 To understand more about this Chapter, as well as find out if this is the right bankruptcy chapter to file, consulting with a highly-competent bankruptcy lawyer may be a good decision.